oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 *   Allow deleting a connection only when it is not in use by any storage domain/direct lun. (in review) <http://gerrit.ovirt.org/#/c/15269/>
 *   Changes in new connection creation flow - Prevent addition of duplicate connections in AddStorageServerConnection command for file domains. (in review) <http://gerrit.ovirt.org/#/c/15388/>
-*   Extend functionality of existing AddStorageServerConnection command to create also iSCSI connections.
-(Currently a connection for block domains is created via AddSanStorageDomain command directly). (in review) <http://gerrit.ovirt.org/#/c/15516/3>
+*   Add non empty iqn validation - extend functionality of existing AddStorageServerConnection command to create also iSCSI connections.
+(Currently a connection for block domains is created via AddSanStorageDomain command directly). (in review) <http://gerrit.ovirt.org/#/c/15516/>
+*   Add non empty port validation - extend functionality of existing AddStorageServerConnection command to create also iSCSI connections. (not started)
 *   Extend functionality of existing UpdateStorageServerConnection command to update iSCSI connections.
 Check connection validity to target, VG properties - whether they are correct. (in implementation)
 *   Add validation of non empty connection field and appropriate error to be used by AddStorageConnection and UpdateStorageConnection commands. (in review) <http://gerrit.ovirt.org/#/c/15560/>
-*   Add validations to AddStorageServerCommand that for each storage type only the relevant properties are populated. (not started)
 *   MLA (permissions) - not started

 #### REST (backend)